This charred ramp pesto recipe is easy to make in a food processor. It takes five minutes to blend and will last for months in the freezer.

-Traditionally pesto is made with mortar and pestle in a circular motion.
-It can be an intense preparation that I attempted once by hand but now I just make it in our food processor.
+Traditionally pesto is made with a mortar and pestle in a circular motion.
+It can be an intense preparation that I attempted once by hand but now I just make it in a food processor.

-And when people grew tired of basil pesto sundried tomato pesto became the hot new ingredient.
+And when people grew tired of basil pesto sun-dried tomato pesto became the hot new ingredient.
 I’m sure Italians across the pond were gagging with distaste when they learned of this.

 But pesto is a really versatile sauce, you can substitute for whatever nuts you have on hand and most hard cheeses like pecorino or aged cheddar.

 Charred Ramp Pesto Recipe